david-smejkal/wiki2txt/README.md

 # wiki2txt

-ANNOUNCEMENT: v0.3.1 isn't parsing text with python v2.7 this problem is worked on and will be fixed asap.
+**ANNOUNCEMENT:** v0.3.1 isn't parsing latest wikidumps with python v2.7 for some reason this problem is worked on and will be fixed asap.

 A tool to extract plaintext, links and categories from `wikidumps` (https://dumps.wikimedia.org/enwiki/).<br />
 Designed to prepare "digestible food" (cleaner data) for AI learning software.<br />